PaulDuvall/aws-5-mins/vpc-reachability/README.md

 There are many different resources that can communicate inside and outside your VPC including AWS Lambda, Amazon S3, VPC Endpoints, VPC Gateway, VPC Peering, and AWS Transit Gateway - just to name a few.

 With all of these ways to communicate between resources, the potential for misconfiguration increases.
 VPC Reachability Analyzer uses automate reasoning to analyzer all possible paths between a source and destination and informs you whether it's those endpoints are reachable or not.

+You can specify any of the following endpoint types: VPN Gateways, Instances, Network Interfaces, Internet Gateways, VPC Endpoints, VPC Peering Connections, and Transit Gateways for your source and destination of communication.[Source](https://aws.amazon.com/blogs/aws/new-vpc-insights-analyzes-reachability-and-visibility-in-vpcs/)

 # Pricing
 Price per analysis processed by VPC Reachability Analyzer: $0.10.
 See [VPC Pricing](https://aws.amazon.com/vpc/pricing/) for more information.